Teacher of Microsoft Software, Human Biology & English Language

-It’s a strange set of topics that I teach so I’ll briefly describe how I got into them in more detail below.
+So it’s a strange set of topics that I teach.
+I’ll now describe them in more detail below.

 Microsoft Software – Access, Excel, Project & SQL Server